Hill Top and Caldwell

 Working with others and supported by the partnership, the partnership member contacted their MP, met with representatives from LINK (one of the main cash machine network companies) to raise awareness, and submitted evidence to the national Treasury Select Committee.

 These community advocacy efforts led to an initial trial in 2020, followed by the permanent replacement of a pay-to-use ATM with a free-to-use ATM in a shop in Caldwell.
-In recognition of their efforts, the partnership member won an award from the Sheila McKechnie Foundation.
+In recognition of their efforts, the partnership member won a national award.

 How the Big Local area spent their funding